Proposed Rules Put Financing at Risk

 The Ohio Power Siting Board (OPSB), which regulates siting of any wind facilities larger than 5 MW, recommended the project be approved with two significant restrictions to operation.
-The OPSB wants control of facility operations if the farm has an impact on any wild animal and wants wind turbines to be shut down overnight for one year until experts determine if methods to monitor impact on bats and birds are working.
+The OPSB wants control of facility operations if the farm has an impact on any wild animal and wants wind turbines to be shut down overnight for one year until experts determine if methods to monitor the impact on bats and birds are working.

 The Lake Erie Energy Development Corp. says the new rules will make financing the project difficult.
-If the new restrictions remain, the OPSB could potentially shut down the wind farm after construction without due process, making investment in the project a great risk.
+If the new restrictions remain, the OPSB could potentially shut down the wind farm after construction without due process, making an investment in the project a great risk.